DataIntellectTech/TorQ/docs/Processes.md

 The Intraday Database or IDB is a simple process that allows access to data written down intraday.
 This assumes that there is an existing WDB process creating a DB on disk that can be loaded with a simple load command.
-As of now the only WDB writedown mode that is supported is partbyenum.
+As of now default and partbyenum WDB writedown modes are supported.
 The responsibility of an IDB is therefore:

 1. Serving queries.
 Since partbyenum writedown mode is done by enumerated